zooxinirll/FCaG/README.md

 ## Overview

-The FCaG (Fetch Comprehensive and Geolocated IP Information) is an advanced Bash-based tool designed for retrieving detailed information about public IP addresses.
+The FCaG is an advanced Bash-based tool designed for retrieving detailed information about public IP addresses.
 This script gathers data from leading services like ipinfo.io and ipgeolocation.io, making it a powerful utility for network administrators, cybersecurity experts, and developers.

-FCaG delivers critical information including IP address, hostname, geolocation (city, region, country), organization, ASN (Autonomous System Number), and continent details—all in one consolidated report.
+FCaG delivers critical information including IP address, hostname, geolocation (city, region, country), organization, ASN (Autonomous System Number), and continent details all in one consolidated report.

 ## Features